platformatic/db-workshop/README.md

 - A code editor, for example [Visual Studio Code](https://code.visualstudio.com/)

 ## Theme
 This presentation uses `slidev-theme-platformatic`.
-If not available on `npm` repository, clone it and then `npm link` it.
+Please clone it aside this project (theme is referred as `theme: ../slidev-theme-platformatic`).